 - 1/2 to 3/4 cups rice vinegar

-- Nori seaweed dark green in sheets
+- Nori seaweed dark green or black in sheets

-Let each guest spread the seaweed wrapper with a thin layer of rice, then top with fillings.
+To allow guest to make their own rolls buffet-style: Stack seaweed sheets (nori) next to the rice, alongside the veggies and fish.
+Let each guest spread the sea weed wrapper with a thin layer of rice, then top with fillings.